allisongao4015/allisongao4015/README.md

 * Analyzed over 210,000 civil tickets issued in New York City using 25 associated variables
 * Automated download of over 200 files from the Census Bureau using Selenium
 * Ran iterations of logistic regression, random forest, decision tree, and XGBoost models to select best model
-* Selected XGBoost as the preferred model with 71% accuracy score and 66% precision score
+* Selected random forest as the preferred model with 71% accuracy score and 66% precision score

 #### [Tweet Sentiment Analysis](https://github.com/allisongao4015/NLP_project)
 * Classify Tweets on Google and Apple products into positive emotion, negative emotion or no emotion detected